Crondall

-Crondall (/krʌndəl/) is a village and large civil parish in the north east of Hampshire in England, in the Crondall Hundred surveyed in the Domesday Book of 1086.
+Crondall (/krʌndəl/) is a village and large civil parish in the Hart district, in the north east of Hampshire in England, in the Crondall Hundred surveyed in the Domesday Book of 1086.
 The village is on the gentle slopes of the low western end of the North Downs range, and has the remains of a Roman villa.
 Despite the English Reformation, Winchester Cathedral (or its Dean and Chapter) held the chief manors representing much of its land from 975 until 1861.
 A large collection of Anglo-Saxon and Merovingian coins found in the parish has become known as the Crondall Hoard.
+In 2021 the parish had a population of 1724.

 Toponymy

 Various earlier spellings have the intuitive, post-Norman spelling of "u" instead of "o" and the village is still pronounced as it has been for centuries by rooted residents or by those who correctly abstract the sound from 'front': in the 10th century 'Crundelas' was recorded; throughout the 14th century it was 'Crundale'.